 Scenario 1 – Understanding Opportunity Cost

-For a minute, let’s assume that you have the money and are not concerned about the risk in opportunity A or B. (A rich uncle just left you his entire portfolio of Internet stocks and you don’t have any immediate financial concerns).
+For a minute, assume you have the money and the risk in opportunity A or B is not a concern.
+(A rich uncle just left you his entire portfolio of Internet stocks and you don’t have any immediate financial concerns).
 For all practical purposes, you have enough available to you to invest in any opportunity that you feel like.

 What is your opportunity cost?
-Well, if you declined your friend’s invitation, you can always get the 7% guaranteed from your local bank.
-Your opportunity cost is what you can get from an alternative guaranteed investment, which in this case is the guaranteed 7% return if you put your money in the bank.
+Well, if you decline your friend’s invitation, you can always receive the 7% guaranteed from your local bank.
+Your opportunity cost is what you can get from an alternative guaranteed investment.
+In this case, the guaranteed 7% return if you put your money in the bank.

 In this scenario, the alternative investment offers a return of 20%.
 It’s 13% more than your opportunity cost.
-Therefore, since you are not bothered by the risk, you should invest in your friend’s company.
+Therefore, since the risk does not bother you, you should invest in your friend’s company.